-Wellbeing theory / frameworks
+Wellbeing theory

 Over the past few years I have been developing various theoretical models and frameworks relating to wellbeing, and to related topics like happiness and flourishing.
-This includes a forthcoming "flexible map of flourishing", illustrated in the figure here.
+This includes a "flexible map of flourishing", illustrated in the figure here.

 Papers